-Atheism and theism however are not a dichotomy.
-They are what are known as “contradictories”.
+Atheism and theism however are not a strict dichotomy, as they are mutually exclusive, but not jointly exhaustive.
+They would be dichotomous in a weaker sense of the word as they are what are known as “contradictories”.
 Contradictories are when one of the two direct positions on a proposition must be T and the other must be F, and it can not be that both are T or F at the same time.
 (As opposed to contraries which can one is T and the other is false, both can not be T but both can be F or class relationships such as hot/cold or good/bad).
 Atheistic and theistic beliefs can be contraries (Oppy 2017).
 Christianity vs Islam are contraries.
 If one is true then the other must be false…or both can be false, but both can not be true.
 This follows from ontology as in regards to the state of affairs of the universe there can only be two ontological conditions: There is at least one God that exists or there is not at least one God that exist…and it can not be both or neither are case.

 However, theism and atheist are epistemological positions with respect to ontology.
 They are asking a person what their belief is with respect to the proposition.
 It is commonly held that there are generally 3 possible epistemic states with respect to a proposition.
 Belief (acceptance), disbelief (rejection), and lack of belief either way (suspension of judgment).
 Disbelief as rejection being the assertion of the negation will be addressed in atheist false beliefs #2, and I ask one accepts arguendo this is the case for the purposes of this false belief #1.